CaptainSpam/geohashdroid/README.md

 ## Notes for future me to consider

 * Make GraticulePickerFragment not be a Fragment.
 I really don't think that's gaining me anything, but I could be wrong.
-* Look over ErrorBanner and InfoBox again.
-I'm pretty sure I'm accidentally inflating another layer of LinearLayout in each.